Get the answers to how much it costs to get a divorce in New Jersey, and more in the following divorce FAQs:

 How much does a consultation with a divorce attorney cost?

-The divorce and family law attorneys at Weinberger Divorce & Family Law Group provide prospective clients with an initial consultation where you get answers to your questions and understand your next steps.
+The divorce and family law attorneys at Weinberger Divorce & Family Law Group, LLC provide prospective clients with an initial consultation where you get answers to your questions and understand your next steps.
 Costs associated with other law firms can vary.

 What are typical attorney’s fees for a good divorce lawyer in New Jersey?